 Can I apply for an ATV?
 Is it possible that the grant would only cover part of the cost?

-You can apply for an ATV.
-The grant is competitive and applications will be ranked in terms of their likelihood to reduce wolf depredation on livestock so it is important that your application addresses how an ATV will do that.
-If the total of all grant requests exceed $120,000, then the panel may elect to propose partial funding for some proposals.
+ATV's and other vehicles are considered to be ineligible expenses for these grants.
+Regarding partial coverage of other expenses, if the total of all grant requests exceed $120,000, then the panel may elect to propose partial funding for some proposals.
 That will be worked out with applicants on a case by case basis.

 I know I have had animals killed by wolves, but I have never had it documented.
 How do I describe that on the application?